RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

       repoUrl: 'github.com?repo=reponame&owner=AcmeInc'
       branchName: ticketNumber-123
       title: 'Make some changes to the files'
-      description: 'This pull request makes canges to the files in the reponame repository in the AcmeInc organization'
+      description: 'This pull request makes changes to the files in the reponame repository in the AcmeInc organization'
-      sourchPath: ./subdirectory
+      sourcePath: ./subdirectory
       targetPath: ./subdirectory
 ```